GautamGupta/bb-legacy-plugins/bbpm/trunk/readme.txt

 * Danish translation from Daniel Juhl
 * The last read message in each thread will remain read, and all the messages before it will also be marked read.
 * "Don't send me emails" button now works as planned.
+* Forums without pretty permalinks turned on will have prettier URLs.

 = 1.0-beta1 =
 * bbPM no longer thinks that messages are new to the person who sent them